oneclick/rubyinstaller/README.txt

 == MinGW One-Click Installer: Bootstrapping Recipes

-This project attempt to generate a development sandbox that will be used to compile ruby and it's components using MinGW tools, offering a simplified way to boost your productivity and ease the path of contributiors for One-Click Ruby Installer for Windows.
+This project attempts to generate a development sandbox that will be used to compile Ruby and it's components using MinGW tools.
+Our goal is to offer a simplified way to boost your productivity and ease the path for anyone who would like to contribute to the One-Click Ruby Installer for Windows.

 These are a work-in-progress collection of Rake recipes that download, compile and check MinGW utils required to build Ruby 1.8 (at this time) and it's depen-